karanheera/AI-Story-Generator-using-GPT2/README.md

 - **Adjustable Parameters**: Control the story’s length, creativity, and randomness with sliders for maximum length, temperature, top-p, and top-k.
 - **Download Options**: Download the generated story as a **text file** or **PDF**.
 - **User-Friendly Interface**: The app is built using Gradio, allowing an intuitive web interface.
-- **Footer Info**: Display details about the app, including the developer’s GitHub link and technologies used.

 ## Demo